Guide

 Business Asset Disposal Relief (BADR)

-Business Asset Disposal Relief — formerly known as Entrepreneurs' Relief until April 2020 — reduces CGT to a flat 14% on qualifying gains in 2026/27, compared to the standard higher rate of 24%.
-The relief has a lifetime cap of £1,000,000 of gains across all qualifying disposals in your lifetime.
+Business Asset Disposal Relief — formerly Entrepreneurs' Relief until April 2020 — reduces CGT to a flat 18% on qualifying gains in 2026/27, compared to the standard higher rate of 24%.
+The lifetime cap is £1,000,000 across all qualifying disposals.

 The key qualifying conditions are:

-The 2-year holding period was extended from 1 year to 2 years in April 2019.
-Claims are made on your Self Assessment return for the tax year of the disposal.
+The 2-year holding period was extended from 1 year in April 2019.
+You claim BADR on your Self Assessment return for the tax year of the disposal.

 What BADR does NOT cover

-BADR is only available on trading businesses.
+BADR only applies to trading businesses.
 Several common situations fall outside its scope:

 Standard CGT rates on business asset gains

-For business asset gains that do not qualify for BADR (or for the portion exceeding the £1,000,000 lifetime limit), the standard rates apply:
+Where gains do not qualify for BADR, or for the portion above the £1,000,000 lifetime limit, the standard rates apply:

 Investors' Relief

-Investors' Relief is a separate CGT relief available to external investors (not employees or officers) who subscribe for new shares in an unlisted trading company and hold them for at least 3 years from April 2016.
-The relief applies a 14% rate on qualifying gains, with a separate lifetime limit of £1,000,000.
-It is distinct from BADR and the two limits are independent of each other.
+Investors' Relief is a separate CGT relief for external investors (not employees or officers) who subscribe for new shares in an unlisted trading company and hold them for at least 3 years from April 2016.
+It applies an 18% rate on qualifying gains, with a separate lifetime limit of £1,000,000.
+It is distinct from BADR and the two limits are independent.

 What assets are included in a business sale?

-A business sale can involve multiple asset types, each of which may have its own CGT calculation:
+A business sale can involve several asset types, each with its own CGT calculation:

 Worked example